 They congregate, sometimes seemingly out of nowhere and maybe from hundreds of square miles around, wherever the stench of decay indicates the presence of carrion.

-Condors are not related to the true vultures (order Falconiformes) of the Old World, but belong in the same order as storks and herons.
+Condors are not related to the true vultures (order Falconiformes) of the Old World, but are more closely related to storks and herons.

 (Photograph courtesy of Dr. Luis O. Nieves).

-... and after enjoying the flavor of nutritious rotten corpses, there is nothing like a good scratch
+And after enjoying a meal of nutritious rotten corpses, there is nothing like a good scratch

 against a branch to rid yourself from the pieces of decomposed entrails clinging to your face.